Chunky fig, apricot and prune cake

 Put the butter and sugar into a large bowl and beat well until very light and fluffy.
 Beat in the eggs, one at a time, adding a spoonful of the flour/spice mix with each.
 Fold in the remaining flour with a large metal spoon, then fold in the marmalade and dried fruit as lightly as you can.
 Try not to overmix it; everything should be just combined.

 Spoon into the prepared tin and place in an oven preheated to 160°C/Gas Mark 3.
-Bake for 1.30 hours, or until a skewer inserted in the centre comes out clean.
+Bake for 1 hour and 30 minutes, or until a skewer inserted in the centre comes out clean.
 Leave to cool completely in the tin.

 Hot fruit cake with vanilla ice cream